Webasto/Espar (Diesel or Gas) heater for Van Life: Theory & Installation

 2.9- Remote Room Temperature Sensor (Optional)

-We mentioned in the “Theory” section that the temperature sensor of the Webasto is located at the cold air intake of the heater.
+We mentioned in the “Good To Know” section that the temperature sensor of the Webasto is located at the cold air intake of the heater.
 As a result, there is always a mismatch between the temperature obtained in the living space compared to the temperature selected on the MultiControl HD (the living space is warmer than selected).
 The solution is to install a remote room temperature sensor in the living space (near the controller): once installed, the Webasto heater will use this sensor instead of the one in the cold air intake.
 Then the living space temperature will match with the one selected on the MultiControl HD!
 Here is how to install the remote room temperature sensor on the Webasto Air Top 2000 STC:

 There is a resistor hidden somewhere in the wiring harness.
 The goal is to replace the resistor with the remote room temperature sensor instead: